Bayesian method for fitting the low-energy constants in chiral perturbation theory: Fitting the LECs in ChPT

 \subsection{The NLO fitting $L_i^r$ by Model A}

 Although this paper does not adopt the minimum $\chi^2$ method \cite{Bijnens:2011tb,Bijnens:2014lea,Yang:2020eif} to fit $L_i^r$, it can still obtain similar results from the NLO fit by Model A. The fit does not add the covariance matrix and does not consider the truncation errors, in order to compare with the results in Ref. \cite{Bijnens:2014lea}.
 The fitting results with the first 12 inputs in Sec. \ref{Sec:III} are shown in Table \ref{table22}.
 For comparison, the results in Ref. \cite{Bijnens:2014lea} are also given.
 Free fit means no assumptions in the fit.
 Otherwise, $L^r_4$ are assumed to be some fixed values.
 It can be seen that these two approaches indeed give very close results.
 The classical statistics is very similar to the Bayesian statistic.
+The slight differences come from the prior of $L^r_i$.
 This proves that they are equivalent laterally.
 However, Bayesian statistic is easier to introduce extra information.
 The minimum $\chi^2$ method can also add some constraints in the definition of $\chi^2$ \cite{Bijnens:2011tb,Bijnens:2014lea,Yang:2020eif}, but this information is restricted.
-For example, the prior PDF of LECs can not be embodied in.
+For example, the prior PDF of LECs cannot be embodied in.
 In addition, the modified $\chi^2$ destroys the original definition of $\chi^2$.
 In other words, the new $\chi^2$ may not satisfy a $\chi^2$ distribution in fact.